 One of the most powerful resources for generational family patterns are 12-step recovery programs.
-Whether you are currently in active or supporting loved ones who are presenting addictive behaviors; there is help and a community available to you.
+Whether you are currently in active addiction or supporting loved ones who are presenting addictive behaviors; there is help and a community available to you.

 Attending meetings with other people who are struggling similarly to you can help you feel less alone.

-Recovery programs are available to you at any time, and many have adapted with a hybrid structure of Zoom and in-Adult Children of Alcoholics (ACOA), Al-anon, and Alateen. meetings while staying conscientious of communities.
+Recovery programs are available to you at any time, and many have adapted with a hybrid structure of Zoom and in-person meetings while staying conscientious of communities.

-This simple act can help you to identify when you struggle the most, and how you compensate for that in your daily .
+This simple act can help you to identify when you struggle the most, and how you compensate for that in your daily life.

-You may need to admit to yourself that there is a with your current circumstance so that you can change it.
+You may need to admit to yourself that there is a problem with your current circumstance so that you can change it.

 You will continue along the same path for as long as you allow yourself to do so.
 It’s okay, and journaling can help you to identify where you slip, not necessarily where you fall.

-Practice Meditation and .
+Practice Meditation and Mindfulness.

 A meditation practice can be developed by taking a 1-minute break in your day to center yourself.
 You can ground yourself by putting your feet on the floor and taking a deep breath.

-With generational family patterns, has a part in how you show up for yourself.
+With generational family patterns, shame has a part in how you show up for yourself.